-- 1 Choose none to clear all selections, or choose all to select all listed services. - 2 Choose or clear individual checkboxes to define a set of services to install now.
+- 1. Choose none to clear all selections, or choose all to select all listed services. - 2.
+Choose or clear individual checkboxes to define a set of services to install now. - 3.
+After selecting the services to install now, choose Next.